Dzus fastener

 The Dzus fastener, also known as a turnlock fastener or quick-action panel fastener, is a type of proprietary quarter-turn spiral cam lock fastener often used to secure skin panels on aircraft and other high-performance vehicles.
 It is named after its inventor William Dzus (/zuːs/).

+The Dzus brand is owned by Southco and fastener Dzus are produced by Southco.

 History

-The fastener was invented and patented by an American engineer of Ukrainian descent William Dzus in the early 1930s.
+The fastener was invented and patented by William Dzus, an American engineer of Ukrainian descent, in the early 1930s.

 Operation

+Functionality

-The cowling (10) and fuselage (11) can be quickly fastened together by bringing the cowling (10) to the fuselage (11), placing the shank (13) of the button (12) into the hole in the fuselage (25).
-The button (12) is turned by a screwdriver in its slot (21) to a position in which the slots (16) will hold the spring (22).
-As button (12) turns, the walls of its spiral slots (16) act as cams, and pull the intermediate section of the spring (22) from its relaxed position up into the slot's holes (18) past the slot's projections (17).
-The projection (17) in the slots (16) will resist reverse rotation of the button (12) and thus prevent unintentional separation of the cowling (10) and fuselage (11) from vibration.
-Optionally, to prevent noise, strips of felt or rubber (26) may be between the cowling (10) and fuselage (11).
+To fasten the cowling (designated as part 10 in the patent) to the fuselage (11), the button's shank (13) is inserted into a hole (25) on the fuselage.
+A screwdriver is then used to turn the button (12) via a slot (21) in its head (14).
+As the button rotates, the spiral slots (16) on the shank act as cams, pulling a spring (22) into position.
+The projections (17) on the slots resist reverse rotation, preventing the fastener from loosening due to vibration.
+Optionally, felt or rubber strips (26) can be placed between the cowling and the fuselage to minimize noise.